Suma Karaman Rosen

-Bronwen Dingeman is a second-year undergrad student and Detroit based poet, majoring in English at Wayne State University.
+Bronwen Dingeman is an undergrad student and Detroit based poet, majoring in English at Wayne State University.

 Ivory is a retired Citywide Poet (c/o 2015), short story writer, and book publicist from Detroit, MI.
 After getting her bachelor’s in English Literature and Writing and her master’s in Book Publishing, Ivory is excited to spend her time helping the creatives of the future.